5 remarkable pieces of modern public art in The Hague

 1) Zieken te bed

 Trained at the Royal Academy of Art in The Hague, Jan Snoeck is known for his abstract and monumental ceramic sculptures.
-Zieken te bed in front of the Westeinde hospital, is a terrific example: ten colourful patients, larger than life, occupy as many light blue beds.
+Zieken te bed behind the Westeinde hospital, is a terrific example: laying down or sitting up, ten colourful patients, larger than life, occupy as many light blue beds.

 2) De Terp van Leidschenveen / The Mound of Leidschenveen